jerridan/jitter/README.md

 ## Usage

-After installing the Jitter project, from any directory just run `jitter [ticket number]` to create a new branch with the ticket information.
+After installing the Jitter project, from any directory just run:

+`jitter [ticket number]`

+This will create a new branch using the summary.
 Replace `[ticket number]` with your specific Jira ticket number.

+For example, if your Jira ticket number is `ADA-1234`, run: `jitter ADA-1234`

+If the ticket summary is `Add a new feature`, the branch name will be `ADA-1234-add-a-new-feature`.

 Happy Coding!